Limits on the Evolutionary Rates of Biological Traits: Limits to stochastic evolutionary processes

-There are many ways in which evolutionary regimes can be (often phenomenologically) classified depending on their predominant driving forces on a given model~\cite{WILD2007382, rouzine_solitary_2003,Desai2007,sniegowski2010beneficial,levy2015quantitative}.
-Equation~(\ref{eq:speedlimitStochasticFull}) yields a formal way to mathematically demarcate such regimes by comparing the relative strengths between the sources that dominate the maximum evolutionary rate: \begin{itemize} \item \emph{strong selection regime} \item \emph{strong mutation regime} \item \emph{genetic drift regime} \end{itemize} In each of the three regimes, dynamics of a trait is provably only due to the corresponding biological drive.
-Note that this is a trait-dependent criteria --- as conveyed by Fig.~\ref{fig:figA}, certain traits are more responsive than others to a given evolutionary force.
+In each of the three regimes detailed above, dynamics of a trait is provably due to the corresponding biological drive. \LP{Note that these are} trait-dependent criteria --- as conveyed by Fig.~\ref{fig:fig2}, certain traits are more responsive than others to a given evolutionary force.